contao/docs/docs/dev/framework/templates/architecture.md

 forbidden characters in any directory name contributing to the slug.
 {{% /notice %}}

-But, you guessed it, there is yet another namespace called `@Contao`, and that is the one primarily used in Contao in templates and when rendering.
-Initially it does also contain every template from the above Contao namespace directories.
+But, you guessed it, there is yet another namespace called `@Contao`, and that is the one primarily used in Contao.
-But the real magic happens at [compile time][How does Twig work]: We replace each usage of the `@Contao` namespace inside any `extends`, `include`, `embed` or `use` tag with a more specific namespace from the above table.
+The loader also puts every template from the above Contao namespace directories into this namespace but this is mainly for better static analysis.
+The real magic happens at [compile time][How does Twig work]: We **replace** each usage of the `@Contao` namespace inside any `extends`, `include`, `embed` or `use` tag **with a more specific namespace** from the above table.
+This happens automatically — you don't have to do anything for it.

 <pre>
  {% extends "<span style="color:lightblue">@Contao</span>/content_element/text.html.twig" %}